-The duties of the ASB Vice President are as follows: he/she should be prepared to assume the duties of President at any time; he/she can vote at any of the Executive Board or Senate meetings; he/she is the authority on the Henry M. Jackson Constitution, and along with the President should serve as a reference to it; he/she keeps an accurate record of all minutes and reports from meetings; he/she is the ambassador between the Senate and House and will report and present all motions passed in the Senate to the House; he/she is in charge of the revision process of the Constitution; he/she is in charge of the oversight of all ASB recognized clubs; and he/she also preserves all records and passes them down for future preservation.
+The duties of the ASB Vice President are as follows: he/she should be prepared to assume the duties of President at any time; he/she can vote at any of the Executive Board or Senate meetings; he/she is the authority on the Henry M. Jackson Constitution, and along with the President should serve as a reference to it; he/she is in charge of the revision process of the Constitution.
 He/she also agrees to attend both Senate and House meetings.